fearlesscoder/vagrant-debian-net-core/README.md

 ##How to use:
 - clone this repo
-- dotnet publish your .net core app to a folder off the root of this repo
+- dotnet publish your .net core app to a folder off the root of this repo (i.e. dotnet publish -o /ssd/src/vagrant/debian-netcore/website/)
 - vagrant up
 - vagrant ssh
-- cd /vagrant/<folder>
+- cd /vagrant/website
 - dotnet <name of executable>
 - from host machine you should see the app on http://localhost:8001